fchauvel/ntnu-idata2302-website/source/graphs/shortest_path/reachability.inc.rst

 uses the first inserted, whereas the depth-first traversal uses the last inserted.

-:numref:`breadth_first_java` below illustrates how a breadth-first traversal could look like in Java.
+:numref:`graphs/sp/bfs/code` below illustrates how a breadth-first traversal could look like in Java.
 We use a ``Queue`` to ensure we always pick the first pending vertex, by insertion order.

-.. _breadth_first_java:

 .. code-block:: java
    :caption: Java implementation of a breadth-first traversal
+   :name: graphs/sp/bfs/code
    :linenos:
    :emphasize-lines: 3,7,10-12